MeRupamGanguly/Golang-Deltas/README.md

 Basic Concepts:

-Image: A snapshot of a filesystem.
+Image: Docker Image is a snapshot of a filesystem.
 An image contains everything needed to run an application: code, runtime, libraries, and environment variables.
 Images are read-only.

-Container: A running instance of an image.
+Container: Docker Container is a running instance of an image.
 Containers can write to their own filesystem (but not to the image).
 Containers have a writable layer on top of the image.

 Docker Hub: A cloud-based registry where Docker images are stored and shared.

-Docker volumes are used for persisting data of Containers, Single can be shared among multiple containers.
+Docker volumes are used for persisting data of Containers, when we remove the container the volume associated with it, not removed until we remove the volume specifically, one volume can be shared among multiple containers.

 #### Run Mongodb:
 ```bash